Yorkshire, England - World of James Herriot and second walk to Kilburn

 Later in the day my wife wanted to rest, so I went to look for the third trail coming back from Kilburn, as shown on my OS map.
 I took the old muddy lane (that we'd been on before) to town.

-As I approached on her driveway, I said "I'm sorry for cutting across your property, but the old footpath ran out and I got stuck in the hedgerows."
-I added that my wife & I were staying next door at Jackie's cottages.
+At the far end of the gravel drive was a pensive woman, about my age, with a property-owner look, observing the escapees on her land.
+As I approached, I said "I'm sorry for cutting across your property, but the old footpath ran out and I got stuck in the hedgerows."
+(I added that my wife & I were staying next door at Jackie's cottages.)

-My take was that this is her leased farmland, someone else's crop, and, a nearby neighbor's cows got loose and really are only doing minimal damage.
-For her this is a minor inconvenience, but as responsible owner she tends to the situation until the (sometimes distant) owner shows up to lead the cows home.
+I asked - did she mind that someone's cows were trampling her crops?
+She shrugged it off, saying "it's not my problem" but still looked concerned.
+My take was that this is her leased farmland, someone else's crop, and, a nearby neighbor's cows got loose and really are doing minimal damage, but as responsible owner she tends to the situation until the (sometimes distant) owner shows up to lead their herd home.

 On a moonless fall night, then, our Yorkshire visit ended with the cows coming home.